aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 1. On the Select Template screen, click **Next**.
 2. On the Specify Details page, provide the key pair that you plan to use and your public IP range from which you will initiate SSH connections.
 3. Click Next.
 4. On the Options page, you can create tags or configure other advanced options.
-These are not required for this lab.
+These are not required for this module.
 5. Click **Next**.
 6. On the Review page, verify that the template, key pair, SSH CIDR range, and other options, if any, are correct.
 7. Select **I acknowledge that AWS CloudFormation might create IAM resources.** and click **Create**.
 The stack will be created in a few minutes.